bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 BigCommerce will send and receive data from your service URLs using JSON.

-- To see how BigCommerce will format requests for rates and how you will need to format responses, see [Request shipping rates](/api-reference/providers/shipping-provider-api/shipping-provider/requestshippingrates).
+- To see how BigCommerce will format requests for rates and how you will need to format responses, see the [Request shipping rates](/api-reference/providers/shipping-provider-api/shipping-provider/requestshippingrates) endpoint.

 - To see how BigCommerce will format requests for validating merchant connection options and how you will need to format responses, see the [Validate connection options](/api-reference/providers/shipping-provider-api/shipping-provider/validateconnectionoptions) endpoint.